 Longitudinal datasets that span many years are important in ecology and evolution.
 Journals mandating that authors archive their data only guarantees the preservation of the data used in a particular paper, but researchers should be aware of the value of archiving and sharing large datasets to drive discovery.
 Sharing large datasets has not been common practice in fields such as ecology.
-However, as trust in ethical guidelines and the community's expectations with regards to accessing and correctly citing others' data grow, progress can be made towards a more open access data future.
+However, as trust in ethical guidelines, journal and funder requirements, and community expectations with regards to accessing and correctly citing others' data grow, progress can be made towards a more open access data future.